devatiq/revix-reviews/readme.txt

 8. General User Feedback submission form

 == Changelog ==
+= 1.2.6 =
+- IMPORTANT: Migrated to Google Places API (New) - Legacy API no longer supported
+- NEW: Automatic cache clearing when Google or Trustpilot settings are saved
+- NEW: Smart caching system (12-hour expiration) for better performance
+- NEW: Enhanced text extraction for Trustpilot reviews with 6 fallback strategies
+- IMPROVED: Better error logging and debugging for API issues
+- FIXED: Google Reviews now work with the new Places API format
+- FIXED: Trustpilot review text display issues
+- Note: You must enable "Places API (New)" in Google Cloud Console for Google Reviews to work

 = 1.2.5 =
 - bug fixes
 - Form styling improvements to Modern